Andrej656/Andrej656/README.md

 # Andrej's Profile

 ## About Me
-I'm passionate about blockchain technology and development of Smart Contracts and exploring decentralized systems.
-My expertise lies in Solidity, Typescript, JavaScript, Node.js, React applications, and designing robust system architectures using tools like Miro and Figma.
+👋 Hey there!
+I'm Andrej, a passionate developer specializing in crafting innovative Web3 applications using TypeScript, Node.js, Solidity, and Clarity.
+Using blockchain technology to support tax regulation, sales support (crypto and goods exchange), decentralized platforms to support social network and non-profit needs.

 ## Expertise
  **Smart Contracts Development:** Proficient in **Solidity** for creating secure and efficient smart contracts.<br>